 Do juveniles have the same due process rights as adults?

 Historically, juveniles have not had the same rights as adults (in Virginia, a juvenile is someone under the age of 18).
 However, in 1967, the U.S. Supreme Court established four basic rights for juveniles who are accused of committing a crime.
-The landmark case (In Re Gault) involved Jerry Gault, who at age 14 was given a seven-year sentence for a prank phone call.
+The landmark case (In re Gault, 387 U.S. 1 (1967)), involved Jerry Gault, who at age 15 was given a six-year sentence for a prank phone call to a neighbor.
 The four basic rights for juveniles established by this decision are:

 - to be informed of their rights and of the charges against them;

 - to refuse to testify against themselves; and

 - to confront their accuser and cross-examine witnesses.

 |Basic Legal Rights – Adults||Basic Legal Rights – Juveniles|

 |1. to be informed of their rights and of the charges against them||1. to be informed of their rights and of the charges against them|